2000 Belgian Grand Prix: Background

+The primary talking point of the weekend was the situation at Ferrari.
+Michael Schumacher had retired from three of the four preceding races and finished second behind Häkkinen in the one race he did finish, meaning his lead of 22 championship points had been reduced to a two-point deficit to Häkkinen.
+Also, Coulthard in the other McLaren had won three races and was four championship points behind Michael Schumacher.

 After the race in Hungary, five teams conducted mid-season testing at the Silverstone Circuit in England from 15 to 17 August to prepare for the Belgian Grand Prix.
 McLaren test driver Olivier Panis was fastest on the first day, ahead of Jordan's Heinz-Harald Frentzen.
 Williams test driver Bruno Junqueira's car had a water leak, resulting in repairs which limited his team's testing time.
 Panis remained the fastest on the second day.
 Jos Verstappen's Arrows car had a sensor failure, limiting his team's testing time; the car's floor had to be removed to install a new sensor.
 Panis was again fastest on the final day of testing.
 Ferrari opted to test the suspension and tyres of Michael Schumacher's car at the Fiorano Circuit.
 Schumacher later moved to the Mugello Circuit, with Barrichello conducting engine and setup tests, and Ferrari test driver Luca Badoer remained at Fiorano for development work on new car components.
 Prost opted to test at the Autodromo Nazionale Monza on 17–18 August with driver Jean Alesi.
 Benetton conducted a five-day, one-car test at the Danielson Circuit, with test driver Mark Webber on aerodynamic development for the first four days and Alexander Wurz concentrating on practice starts the last day.

 In September 1999 the Fédération Internationale de l'Automobile (FIA) released a provisional calendar for the 2000 season, dropping the Circuit de Spa-Francorchamps from the Formula One World Championship due to Belgian tobacco-advertising laws which threatened to cancel the race; several teams had tobacco sponsorship.
 The FIA had the revived Dutch Grand Prix at the Circuit Zandvoort and the Portuguese Grand Prix at the Circuito do Estoril as alternatives if the Belgian Grand Prix was cancelled.
 The dispute was resolved when the Belgian government exempted the race from the advertising law, and it was reinstated at the FIA World Motor Sport Council meeting in Paris on 6 October.

 The event featured eleven teams (each represented by a different constructor) and two drivers, with no changes from the season entry list.
 Ferrari arrived at the circuit with a lighter, more-powerful version of its Tipo 049 V10 engine for Saturday's qualifying session, returning to the development power plant used at the Hungarian Grand Prix.
 They also had a bespoke revised low downforce aerodynamic package for the high-speed circuit.
 Williams brought new exhausts and an extractor profile, while the other teams only introduced minor car refinements.